CompNet/RugbyScope/src/_TODO.md

     ~ StatBunker's Rugby Stats: seems good enough, covers the major competitions They also have the referees, maybe there's something to do with that...
-      Not up to date for certain competitions (ProD2 stops in 2022), seems English-oriented No info about data rights
+      Not up to date for certain competitions (ProD2 stops in 2022), seems English-oriented No explicit info about data rights on the website https://rugby.statbunker.com/players/getPlayerHistory?player_id=8586
-      https://rugby.statbunker.com/players/getPlayerHistory?player_id=8586
     - Ultimate Rugby: not great, seems like a copy of WP data https://www.ultimaterugby.com/antoine-dupont